 The CMU Council is composed of student leaders who represent different aspects of Christian Life and Service and model unified function, mutual understanding, encouragement, and cooperation.
 As a member of CMU Council, you will work together with other council members and the ministerial staff through prayer, discipleship, and relationship-building to promote a passion and enduring devotion to Christ among students at GWU.

 The Gathering is a student-led worship service open to all students in the Stewart Hall (in the Tucker Student Center) every Tuesday night at 8 p.m.
 You’ll love getting to worship with fellow students through music, a speaker, drama, and fellowship.
-For more information, contact Julianna Johnson or Josh Hendley.
+For more information, contact Julianna Johnsoncreate new email or Josh Hendleycreate new email.

 Missions Possible creates awareness for mission needs at home and abroad.
 Gardner-Webb is one of the nation’s top ten schools for mobilizing student missionaries through the North American Mission Board.
 During the 2014-2015 school year, students will have the opportunity to serve in Elizabeth City, North Carolina; Denver, Colorado; Guatemala; Honduras and Cape Town, South Africa.
-To learn more, contact Teresa Davis at [email protected].
+To learn more, contact Teresa Davis at [email protected]create new email.

 F.O.C.U.S.
 Ministries (Fellowship of Christians United in Service) consists of teams of students who are involved with leading youth retreats locally and regionally.
 The teams meet weekly and they develop a close community of friends devoted to discipleship.